 The federal formula for computing the expected family contribution is different from those used by many college or universities.
 In particular, the federal formula does not consider home equity as part of the assets.

 Not immediately.
-The subsidized Stafford loan has a grace period of 6 months and the Perkins loan a grace period of 9 months before the student must begin repaying the loan.
+The subsidized Stafford loan has a grace period of 6 months before the student must begin repaying the loan.
 When you take a leave of absence you will not have to repay your loan until the grace period is used up.
 If you use up the grace period, however, when you graduate you will have to begin repaying your loan immediately.
 It is possible to request an extension to the grace period, but this must be done before the grace period expires.
 If your grace period expires in the middle of your leave of absence, you will have to start making payments on your student loans.

 Call the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID (1-800-433-3243) or 1-800-730-8913 (if hearing impaired) and ask for a free copy of The Student Guide: Financial Aid from the US Department of Education.
 This toll free hotline is run by the US Department of Education and can answer questions about federal and state student aid programs and applications.
 You can also write to: